e183b796621afbf902067460/cefi-price-system-singletone-facade/README.md

 majorCurrency = 'BTC'
 vsCurrency = 'USD'

-price = headTrader(major=majorCurrency, vs=vsCurrency)
+price = headTrader.getPrice(major=majorCurrency, vs=vsCurrency)
 ```
+`getPrice()` is a [@yieldmethod](https://github.com/e183b796621afbf902067460/defi-head-core/blob/master/head/decorators/yieldmethod.py) it's means that it will recursively call `getPrice()` method from sub-traders until the price is returned.

 The code above will return current BTC price in USD as underlying.